pingcap/docs/sql-statements/sql-statement-explain-analyze.md

 1. The outer worker reads N outer rows, builds a task, and sends it to the inner worker channel.
 2. The inner worker receives the tasks from the inner worker channel and performs the following three operations in order for every task:
-   a. builds hash table from the outer rows
+   a.
+Build a hash table from the outer rows
-   b. builds key ranges from outer rows and fetches inner rows
+   b.
+Build key ranges from outer rows and fetches inner rows
-   c. probes the hash table and sends the join result to the result channel.
+   c.
+Probe the hash table and sends the join result to the result channel.
 Note: step a and step b are running concurrently.
 3. The main thread of `IndexHashJoin` receives the join results from the result channel.

 The `IndexHashJoin` operator contains the following execution information: